aws-samples/shopfloor-connectivity/docs/README.md

 By applying configured transformations, which consists of a sequence of one or more provided transformation operators, the SFC can transform every individual value that is read from a protocol adapter.
 Transformations can be used to standardize data values and types read from different devices to be delivered in a consistent way to the consuming target adapters.
 The SFC framework comes with a set of 80 transformation operators.

-The SFC core can also aggregate the data into batches and apply aggregation function to that data, which then can be send instead of, or with the individual values.
+The SFC core can also aggregate the data into batches and apply aggregation function to that data, which then can be sent instead of, or with the individual values.
 This can be used to reduce the data volume by sending only the output of selected aggregation functions or the number of data messages to the consuming targets.
 Additionally, transformations, as described above, can be applied to the aggregated data.

 The data is delivered to the target in a defined hierarchical structure.
 An additional, template based, transformation, using Apache Velocity, can be configured for each target to select subsets, restructure or transform the data or transform it into formats like CSV, YAML or XML.